Directions 941-637-0077

-CCF celebrates the 29 grantees receiving a total of $80,000 in awards for its pilot grant program for unrestricted operating support in Spring 2025.
+The Fall 2025 grants program builds on CCF’s new grantmaking approach launched in Spring 2025 with a pilot grant program for $80,000 in unrestricted operating support.
 The program recognized differences in nonprofits based on their size and structures, including whether they are volunteer-led or professionally staffed.

-Chaired by Board Secretary JoAnn Tompkins, a new grants committee of 20 community members from across Charlotte County with diverse backgrounds and experiences reviewed 43 applications.
-The CCF Board of Directors agreed with the committee’s recommendations and approved grants to the following organizations selected for the strength of their leadership, finances and programs to receive flexible operating funding further their missions.
+Chaired by Board Secretary JoAnn Tompkins, a new grants committee of 20 community members (look for an update in December on the 24 members who served in Fall 2025) from across Charlotte County with diverse backgrounds and experiences reviewed 43 applications in Spring 2025.
+The CCF board of directors agreed with the committee’s recommendations and approved grants to the following organizations selected for the strength of their leadership, finances, and programs to receive flexible operating funding further their missions.

 Wintergarden Food Pantry at Wintergarden Presbyterian Church